Did someone say food…?

 Brunch & Cake

 Calling all foodies!!
 Snap a picture of anything on the menu at Brunch & Cake and your followers will be suffering from a severe case of food envy.
 The presentation of meals here is out of this world.
-I’m talking pink poached eggs, acai bowels served in pineapples, cheesecake banana french toast, and guacamole in a syringe… but with a slogan like, “In Grandmothers We Trust” would you really expect anything less?
+I’m talking pink poached eggs, acai bowls served in pineapples, cheesecake banana french toast, and guacamole in a syringe… but with a slogan like, “In Grandmothers We Trust” would you really expect anything less?
 Major Key: order the ricotta pancakes -they seem to be a fan favorite on yelp. & Don’t forget to give us a shout out when your Instagram picture gets more likes than your selfie. #blessed.

 My order: Avocado Toast w/ Quinoa/Feta/Poached Egg.